brod2240/ufid_reader/README.md

   *  Fixed using beforeunload listener along with navigation flag
   *  Navigation flag ensures that session is only exited when tab closed and not when page is changed
 * Logout button on roster page not displaying properly
   * Fixed with display: inline-block instead of inline
+* Kiosk form submit button kicks user out of session

 \
 **Main Bugs/Issues (Alpha Build):**